-Let’s build this little gem!
+Let’s build this Rice Krispie Cake!

 Start by removing the chocolate layer from the pan and place in on a cake stand or cake platter, top side up.
 Add the vanilla layer, top side up and use clean hands to press the layers together.

 I add a little pressure to the top vanilla layer and press the sides of the cake together to meld the two flavors.